mia-platform/documentation/docs/runtime_suite/timer-service/configuration.md

     }
     ```

-## Dev-Ops Console Configuration
+## Console Configuration

-To configure a _Timer Service_ on the Dev-Ops Console follow the instructions:
+To configure a _Timer Service_ on the Console follow the instructions:

-- open the Dev-Ops Console and choose the project
+- open the Console and choose the project
 - create the dedicated CRUD by following the [instructions above](#dedicated-crud), the result will be as the following one:

     [![alt_image](img/CRUD_expirations.png)](img/CRUD_expirations.png)